Can Topical Hydrocortisone Help with Acne?

 - Side Effects of Topical Hydrocortisone

-You probably keep hydrocortisone in your medicine cabinet to relieve itchy insect bites.
-Doctors also frequently prescribe it for skin rashes, eczema, dermatitis, and allergies.
+Many people keep some hydrocortisone in their medicine cabinet to relieve itchy insect bites.
+Doctors also frequently prescribe it for skin rashes, eczema, dermatitis, and skin allergies.
 Since acne shares some symptoms with these conditions, like skin redness and itching, you may be tempted to try hydrocortisone on your breakouts in hopes of seeing improvement.
 However, the available evidence suggests that in the long run, hydrocortisone will most likely worsen your acne.

 What Is Hydrocortisone?